Stove Burner Not Working: Solutions

 • Reassemble the burner and test it.
 If the burner still does not work, the burner cap may be warped or cracked and needs to be replaced.

-See also What is the use of carpet floor?
-Must Know
+See also What is the best use of hue light strip?

 How to Check the Connection